pmoorey/articles/stackdriver-tracing.md

 **Waterfall chart**

 After executing the script the first trace is now visible in StackDriver Trace in Google Cloud.
-As you can see, the parent process is named 'it-process', followed by 'it-process/get-master-data', 'it-process/get-it-system-data' etc.  This chart highlight each operation in script, along with the time taken.
+As you can see, the parent span is named 'it-process', followed by child spans of 'it-process/get-master-data', 'it-process/get-it-system-data' etc.

+This chart highlight each operation in script, along with the time taken.

 ![Google Cloud trace waterfall](https://github.com/pmoorey/articles/blob/master/img/tracing/trace-waterfall.png)